PureMath86/decisionTable.py/CONTRIBUTING.md

 ~~~~~~~~

 Look through the GitHub issues for bugs.
 Anything tagged with "bug"
-is open to whoever wants to implement it.
+and "help wanted" is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with "feature" is open to whoever wants to implement it.
+Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Decision table could always use more documentation, whether as part of the
+decisionTable.py could always use more documentation, whether as part of the
-official Decision table docs, in docstrings, or even on the web in blog posts,
+official decisionTable.py docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/urosjarc/decisionTable/issues.
+The best way to send feedback is to file an issue at https://github.com/urosjarc/decisionTable.py/issues.

 If you are proposing a feature: